AlayaNetwork/alaya-devdocs/website/docs/Wasm_API.md

 - **Template Parameters**

-    - `TableName:` The name of the Map, the name of the Map should be unique within each contract.
+    - `TableName:` The name of the Map.
+The name of the Map should be unique within each contract.
     - `Key:` key type
     - `Value:` value type